jlcoto/door2door_bi/README.md

-# BI Challenge

-The

 # BI Code Challenge

 This is the repo for my solution to the sode challenge for the Business Intelligence Analyst position at door2door.
+You can check the accompanying presentation in the following [link](https://rawgit.com/jlcoto/door2door_bi_presentation/master/index.html).

 ## Installation
 Follow this instructions if you use conda.